• Skip to content

 What does chiropractic treatment involve?

 If your child has chiropractic treatment as an autism therapy, the sessions will be at a clinic.
 Your child will have a longer initial assessment lasting about 40 minutes, followed by regular treatment sessions of about 15-20 minutes.
-The treatment will usually involve manipulation of the muscles, bones and joints in the spine and sometimes of the skull.
+The treatment will usually involve the chiropractor moving your child’s muscles, bones and joints in the spine and sometimes the skull.

 Treatment sessions might be several times a week for several months or longer.